ConvexBurrito5/TF2SentryEE/readme.md

 ### To Lockheed Martin, call me...
 ## Documentation is NOT complete.
 In progress
 # TF2Sentry
-This is the physical portion of a project with [Maiikiru](https://github.com/Maiikiru) and Bradon to create a fully functioning level one sentry from TF2 using AIRSOFT guns.
+This is the final piece of a project with [Maiikiru](https://github.com/Maiikiru) and Bradon to create a fully functioning level one sentry from TF2 using an AIRSOFT gun.

+Inbetween classes and work each of us have put countless hours into creating a cool project.

 The work can be broken up into 3 repos.
 - [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource) for the brain and the logic
 - [Bradon's CAD Repo](https://github.com/ConvexBurrito5/TF2SentryCAD) for the physical CAD/STL files
-- [This Repo](https://github.com/ConvexBurrito5/TF2SentryEE) for circuitry and build instructions.
+- [Current Repo](https://github.com/ConvexBurrito5/TF2SentryEE) for circuitry and build instructions.

-This repo is my work (Steven Naliwajka/ConvexBurrito5), [GitHub](https://github.com/ConvexBurrito5), [LinkedIn](https://www.linkedin.com/in/steven-naliwajka-69564929a/)
+This repo is my work (Steven Naliwajka/ConvexBurrito5), [GitHub](https://github.com/ConvexBurrito5), [LinkedIn](https://www.linkedin.com/in/steven-naliwajka-69564929a/).

-### Two options for movement,
+### Two options for targeting:
-1) Maiikiru has gone through and created a Computer vision (CV) repo that automaticaly detects and targets people: [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource)
+1) Maiikiru has gone through and created a Computer vision (CV) repo that automatically detects and targets people: [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource)
 2) I have also gone and created a remote control, [a slightly modified wrangler](https://www.youtube.com/watch?v=LYPzGNSfVRk)

-To jump straight into it see the instruction folder.
+To jump straight into building, see the Documentation folder.

 ![sentry](https://wiki.teamfortress.com/w/images/thumb/3/3a/TF2LVL1SG.png/163px-TF2LVL1SG.png)
 ![wrangler](https://wiki.teamfortress.com/w/images/thumb/2/27/BLU_Wrangler.png/192px-BLU_Wrangler.png)

-## Skills
+## Review of my learned Skills
 - At a high level, what we are trying to accomplish is simple however, as always, implementation is not as easy.
 I have learned lots:
   - Communication!
-    - I2C Communication, learned how to implement and write code to utilize it.
+    - I2C Communication, learned how to implement and write code to utilize it in python.
     - Radio, utilizing 2.4Ghz wireless transceiver modules to talk from the turret to the wrangler
   - Power!
-    - The turret and wrangler run off batteries
+    - The turret and wrangler run off batteries.
     - 7.6v, 12v, 9.2v was all required.
 Got to use Buck DC voltage regulators.
     - Load calculation to make sure at least 5 hours of battery life.
   - Circuitry!
     - Circuitry to be able to plug in the turret without removing the battery.
 Same for Wrangler.
+    - Performed proper wire size calculations; by working out max amps through each.
   - Coding!
     - Python - My first real project in python.
 I'm typically a java slob, so it was a little bit of a culture shock.
 But I'm glad I got to learn.
     - Arduino(C++) - Got to continue to hone my skills.
     - Git - I was dragged into the 21st century by Maiikiru.
 I'm proficient at Git now.
+  - 3D Design!
+    - Solidworks - I am competent at solidworks now.
-  - Improved my 3D printing skill... and gotten a sizeable print farm out of it.
+  - Improved my 3D printing troubleshooting skills... and gotten a sizeable print farm out of it (2 decked out Ender 3s)
   - Working with Motors/Servos with control from both I2C and PWM.

 With that out of the way, lets look into what we have completed.
-## Features
+## Features of the project
 - Detection and tracking of a person, See [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource)
 - We have provided [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource) with standard API interfaces so it easy to implement multiple hardware solutions.
 So far:
   - Raspberry Pi 5 (Please do not use a pi4, we tried to make it work, the performance is not good) , See 'instructionFT232H.md'